jcbrand/backbone.vdomview/README.md

 `Backbone.VDOMView` will call two lifecycle methods (if they exist).
-These are `beforeRender` and `afterRender` and are respectively called before and after `renderHTML` is called.
+These are `beforeRender` and `afterRender` and are respectively called before and after `toHTML` is called.

 ---